OpenClaw Browser Guide

 BROWSERBASE_PROJECT_ID=prj_...

-# Optional: Stagehand (Browserbase's internal automation layer) defaults
+# Required: Stagehand (Browserbase's automation layer) needs its own

 "browserbase": {